 Storyville is an award-winning, interactive early literacy and learning center for children ages birth to 5 and their caregivers.
 Storyville is a child-sized village that includes developmentally appropriate books and activities.

-BCPL has two Storyville locations including Storyville@Rosedale and Storyville@Woodlawn.
-The two projects were funded by the Foundation for BCPL to support the library's mission to "mobilize resources that support the library's commitment to a superior public library system where opportunities for literacy, reading enrichment and lifelong learning are available to all."
+Baltimore County Public Library has two Storyville locations including Storyville@Rosedale and Storyville@Woodlawn.
+The two projects were funded by Foundation for Baltimore County Public Library to support the library's mission to "mobilize resources that support the library's commitment to a superior public library system where opportunities for literacy, reading enrichment and lifelong learning are available to all."

 Both early literacy learning centers host seven interactive play stations where infants and preschoolers can explore and grow while engaging in developmentally appropriate activities.
 Books and activities at each site promote cognitive, motor, language and social skills, depending on the age group.

 At each Storyville, babies can crawl around in the Baby Garden complete with manipulative toys, textured flowers, mirrors, mobiles, peek-a-boo windows and board books.

 The walking little ones can explore Toddler Bay@Rosedale or Toddler Woods@Woodlawn.
 Toddler Bay features a landscape of imaginary water, with a toy boat to rock and lighthouse to visit; while Toddler Woods hosts a canopied forest, complete with a tree house to climb and hollowed log to crawl through.
 Visitors to Storyville@Woodlawn can pretend to ride or drive the life-size trolley.